liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 ```

 + One drawback to all of these methods is that they rely on `fork(2)`.
-    + What’s wrong with that?
+    + What's wrong with that?
 Imagine this scenario:
     + You have a big Ruby app that is using hundreds of MB of memory.
     + You need to shell out.
-If you use any of the methods above you’ll incur the cost of forking.
+If you use any of the methods above you'll incur the cost of forking.

-+ When you `fork(2)` the process the kernel doesn’t know that you’re about to transform that process with an exec(2).
-You may be forking in order to run Ruby code, in which case you’ll need to have all of the memory available.
++ When you `fork(2)` the process the kernel doesn't know that you're about to transform that process with an exec(2).
+You may be forking in order to run Ruby code, in which case you'll need to have all of the memory available.

-+ It’s good to keep in mind that `fork(2)` has a cost, and sometimes it can be a performance bottleneck.
++ It's good to keep in mind that `fork(2)` has a cost, and sometimes it can be a performance bottleneck.
-+ Question: What if you need to shell out a lot and don’t want to incur the cost of `fork(2)`?
++ Question: What if you need to shell out a lot and don't want to incur the cost of `fork(2)`?
     + There are some native Unix system calls for spawning processes without the overhead of `fork(2)`.
-    + Unfortunately they don’t have support in the Ruby language core library.
+    + Unfortunately they don't have support in the Ruby language core library.
     + However, there is a Rubygem that provides a Ruby interface to these system calls.
     + The [posix-spawn](https://github.com/rtomayko/posix-spawn/) project provides access to posix_spawn(2), which is available on most Unix systems.